diogomachado/diogomachado/README.md

 Software engineer with a lean towards front-end work.
-I have been working with development solutions web-based to help the companies to improve your processes or to reduce time strategically.
+I have been working with development solutions web-based to help the companies to improve their processes or to reduce time strategically.
 I love to build amazing products for the web.